boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 // SLIDE CHANGE

 Hello all!
 I am Ben.
-My offical title is technical lead but Im a code monkey.
+My official title is technical lead.
+Im a code monkey.
 I write code.

 This talk is about a command line tool I made called Sloc Cloc and Code.
 The name is inspired from two similar tools called sloccount and cloc while trying to make it sound like a Guy Richie film.